ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 # Definitions

 * **Asset:** A digital file or stream of data, usually with associated metadata.
-* **Declaring party:** The entity that expresses an opt-out with regards to an Asset.
+* **Declaring party:** The entity that expresses an preference with regards to an Asset.

 # Vocabulary Structure